Gary-Ascuy/ssc/README.md

 ## When commands.yaml is
 defaults:
   time: 0
 commands:
   move-arm: sequence of actions ... to-be-define maybe same to key-frames.json
   stand-up: sequence of actions ...
   ...

 # yep, you can configure with a file a robot and this provides high level commands
 ```
-## Video-Draft Description
+## Draft - Video Tutorial

 https://www.youtube.com/watch?v=YV9r7CbM9Zc